-The days of only that odd shade of green for scrubs are gone.
+The days of scrubs being available in only that odd shade of green are gone.
 Today's professional medical wear is as varied as high fashion.
-Medical scrubs get exposed to lots of stains and bacteria.
-Learn how to wash and disinfect your medical scrubs safely to help them look better and last longer.
+But no matter the color or design, medical scrubs get exposed to lots of stains and bacteria.
+Learn how to wash and disinfect medical scrubs safely at home to help them look better and last longer.

 How to Wash Medical Scrubs

 - Wash 100 percent cotton scrubs in cold water.
-Turn inside out to protect the finish and lessen fading from abrasion with other fabrics.
+Turn inside out to protect the finish and lessen fading due to abrasion with other fabrics.
 The pieces should be dried on the lowest tumble dry setting of your dryer or line dried.
 This will prevent excessive shrinking and fading.

-- Add 1/2 cup white distilled white distilled vinegar to the rinse water to soften the fabrics without adding commercial scented softeners.
+- Add 1/2 cup distilled white vinegar to the rinse water to soften the fabrics without the addition of commercial scented softeners.

 - Scrubs that are 65 percent cotton and 35 percent polyester should be washed in warm water and can be dried on the regular heat dryer cycle or line dried.

-- Avoid hot water which can set many stains and decrease the life of your scrubs.
+- Avoid hot water washes that can set many stains and decrease the life of your scrubs.

 How to Disinfect Scrubs